hindu-comm/weblogs/manasataramgini/2004/04/2004-04-12_max-mueller-good-bad-or-a-malhotran-u-turner.md

 ‘India: What it can teach us’ it is in large part sympathetic towards Indians (especially if Annie Besant, who supported the Jawlianwalla massacre can be considered sympathetic).
-It is interesting to note that the Indian freedom fighters themselves termed him mokSha mUla bhaTTa\!
+It is interesting to note that the Indian freedom fighters themselves termed him mokSha mUla bhaTTa!
 Ironically his efforts to translate the vedic texts were critical in allowing many Hindus to get some idea of the vedic texts – we should realize that understanding the vedic language is not a joke, and only a